on Tue, 11/09/2021

 on Wed, 03/04/2020

 Proper filtration is essential to process flow operation.
-Improper filtration or lack of filtration can wreak havoc on components, reducing their life and changing the final product.
-If left unaddressed, this can lead to equipment failure, process upsets, increased quality issues and in some cases, unplanned shutdown.
-Thus, making an investment in the correct filter for the process is a wise choice.
+Improper or lack of filtration can wreak havoc on components, reducing their life and changing the final product.
+This can lead to equipment failure, process upsets, increased quality issues and in some cases, unplanned shutdown.
+Learn more.

 on Wed, 02/12/2020

 Achieving effective catalyst regeneration requires a process that produces a very high level of heat in a very efficient manner.
 Over the years, there have been several different approaches to create this required heat.
-Traditional steam has been a popular choice as well as heated transfer media.
-However, these methods have limitations.
+Traditional steam and heated transfer media have limitations.
+Learn more.

 on Wed, 12/18/2019